Golden age of Spanish software

 The golden age of Spanish software (edad de oro del software español) was a time between 1983 and 1992, when Spain became the second largest 8-bit computer entertainment software producer in Europe, only behind the United Kingdom.

-The widespread adoption of 16-bit technology and rampant software piracy led to it abruptly stopping around 1992,during which many software companies based in Spain launched their career: Dinamic Software, Topo Soft, Opera Soft, Made in Spain and Zigurat among others.
+Many software companies based in Spain launched their career in this period, including Dinamic Software, Topo Soft, Opera Soft, Made in Spain and Zigurat.
+The widespread adoption of 16-bit technology and rampant software piracy led to it abruptly stopping around 1992.
 The name Edad de oro del soft español was coined by specialized magazines of the time and has been used to refer to these years until nowadays.

 History

 Rise (1983–1985)

 In the year 1983, the first home personal computers started arriving in Spain, all of them 8 bit machines.
 ZX Spectrum and Amstrad CPC were the most sold in the country, followed by MSX and Commodore 64 among others.
 These were simple machines, with lesser resources, therefore easy to manipulate, so many young programmers all over the country started experimenting with them.

 The Golden Era of Spanish Software officially starts with the launch of Bugaboo, by PACO & PACO, the first Spanish video game to get a massive international distribution.
 Shortly, Fred (Roland on the ropes for Amstrad), by others authors, this time under the company Made in Spain, was another success, and the owners of Made in Spain decided to create Zigurat, a mother company that would at first be dedicated to distribution, turning Made in Spain into a producing company for Zigurat, which also would at first distribute titles from independent companies.
 Years later, Made in Spain and Zigurat would completely merge into a single producer and distributor company.

 Meanwhile, Dinamic Software made their first steps when they launched Yenght for ZX Spectrum, which was a text adventure.
 And in the field of distribution, Erbe Software, the main Spanish software distributor for more than a decade, started their activity.
 In their first years, Erbe tried also to produce their own titles, but in this activity they did not last for long.